How to Set English Classroom Rules and Make the Most of Them

 Suitable for all ages, contracts work especially well with teenagers and adults.
 Anyone who’s thinking about joining the workforce in an English-speaking region will appreciate seeing the structure and language used in English contracts.

 Here’s an example of a classroom rules contract.
 While a contract for your English class would need to be edited to suit your specific rules, the concept stays the same.
 You list the rules and explain what happens when students don’t follow them.
+Then everyone signs the contract.

 Finally, don’t forget to give your students a copy of their contract to take home and read in their personal time.
 You can even turn it into a language-learning activity by having students read their contracts at home and then talk with them about the rules the following lesson.
 Ask them to name some rules and talk about why they think following those rules is important.